Carpenteri1/Portfolio/README.md

 - TypeScript offers type safety, which helps catch errors early and improves code quality.
 - I wanted to learn and experiment with these technologies to broaden my skill set.
 - GitHub Pages is ideal for hosting static sites, and Angular can be compiled into a static site easily.

+### Experimental Workflows and CI/CD

+In addition to being a personal portfolio, this project also serves as a playground for experimenting with different workflows, build pipelines, and YAML configurations.
+I’m using it to try out new techniques in Continuous Integration/Continuous Deployment (CI/CD) and to refine my understanding of automated processes within software development.
+This hands-on experimentation allows me to better understand the integration of various tools and methodologies.